Ailanthus altissima: Traditional medicine

 Nearly every part of A. altissima has had various uses in Chinese traditional medicine.
 A tincture of the root bark was thought useful by American herbalists in the 19th century.
 However, the tinctures were also known at the time to cause nausea, vomiting, and muscle weakness.
-It contains phytochemicals, such as quassin and saponin, and ailanthone.
-The noxious odours have been associated with nausea and headaches, and with contact dermatitis reported in both humans and sheep, which developed weakness and paralysis.
-It contains a quinone irritant, 2,6-dimethoxybenzoquinone, as well as quassinoids.
+The tree's noxious odours have been associated with nausea and headaches, and with contact dermatitis reported in both humans and sheep, which developed weakness and paralysis.
+The ailanthus tree contains various phytochemicals including quassin, saponin and ailanthone, as well as the quinone irritant, 2,6-dimethoxybenzoquinone.

 Culture

 China

 In addition to the tree of heaven's various uses, it has also been a part of Chinese culture for many centuries and has more recently attained a similar status in the west.
 Within the oldest extant Chinese dictionary, the Erya, written in the 3rd century BCE, the tree of heaven is mentioned second among a list of trees.
 It was mentioned again in a materia medica compiled during the Tang dynasty in 656 CE.
 Each work favoured a different character, however, and there is still some debate in the Chinese botanical community as to which character should be used.
 The current name, chouchun (臭椿 (chòuchūn)), means "stinking tree", and is a relatively new appellation.
 People living near the lower Yellow River know it by the name chunshu (椿树 (椿樹, chūnshù)), meaning "spring tree".
 The name stems from the fact that ailanthus trees are some of the last trees to come out of dormancy, and as such its leaves coming out would indicate that winter was truly over.

 In Chinese literature, Ailanthus is often used for two rather extreme metaphors, with a mature tree representing a father and a stump being a spoiled child.
 This manifests itself occasionally when expressing best wishes to a friend's father and mother in a letter, where one can write "wishing your Ailanthus and daylily are strong and happy", with ailanthus metaphorically referring to the father and daylily to the mother.
 Furthermore, one can scold a child by calling him a "good-for-nothing Ailanthus stump sprout", meaning the child is irresponsible.
 This derives from the literature of Zhuangzi, a Taoist philosopher, who referred to a tree that had developed from a sprout at the stump and was thus unsuitable for carpentry due to its irregular shape.
 Later scholars associated this tree with Ailanthus and applied the metaphor to children who, like stump sprouts of the tree, will not develop into a worthwhile human being if they don't follow rules or traditions.